 This is reflected in the EU’s Directive 2019/944 highlights the importance of upgrading and fortifying our grid systems to facilitate the transition to cleaner energy sources.
 This endeavour is essential to efficiently managing the increasing demand for electricity while mitigating the potential for disruptions.
 Distribution System Operators (DSOs) face a particularly daunting challenge in this regard, as they are tasked with maintaining security of supply and are subject to penalties for any service interruptions.

 Traditionally, the go-to solution for addressing these challenges has involved expanding physical infrastructure by installing new cables, substations, and associated components.
-This approach persists because existing tariff structures primarily compensate for capital expenditure (better known as CAPEX), failing to account for the increasing costs associated with digitalisation, data processing, and flexibility management.
+This approach persists because existing tariff structures primarily compensate for capital expenditure (CAPEX), failing to account for the increasing costs associated with digitalization, data processing, and flexibility management.
 Consequently, Distribution System Operators (DSOs) have little incentive to shift their grid investments toward achieving a genuinely smart grid.

 In the past decade, with the growing penetration of renewable energy sources, the electricity market in Europe has undergone a significant transformation.
 This has placed considerable pressure on both regulators and network distributors to adopt an orchestration method capable of maintaining the security of the energy supply and managing bi-directional power flows effectively.